University and Business School Policies and Information

 - Special arrangements for examinations and assessment: Special arrangements for assessment may be requested on the grounds of religious commitments or beliefs, compulsory legal absence, sporting or cultural commitments, the birth or adoption of a child or Australian defence force or emergency service commitments.
 Applications are managed by the University’s Student Administration Services (SAS).
 Visit the SAS web pages for information on eligibility and how to apply.

 - Appeals process: students who wish to appeal an academic decision have 15 days from the release of a result to start this process.
 For appeals relating to exams, students should first arrange to review their exam paper.
 After this, students can lodge an informal appeal by submitting a file note to the relevant Discipline Office, and subsequently may appeal to the Director of Academic Appeals.

-- Graduations: the SIO will contact all students in their final semester of study to start organising graduation and graduation ceremonies.
+- Graduations: the Student Services office will contact all students in their final semester of study to start organising graduation and graduation ceremonies.